 2018 Competition Information

-The 2018 RAC will host two competitions:
+The 2018 RAC hosted two competitions:

 - Resources for Research Groups (RRG) Competition

 The RRG Competition is targeted at applications from individuals or small groups of researchers in need of compute or storage resources beyond what can be obtained via the Rapid Access Service.
 Allocations are awarded based on the quality of the science, quality of the research team, and development of highly qualified personnel (HQP).

 - * New for 2018 * -- Applicants who have already been Fast Tracked twice can still apply to be Fast Tracked again this year (typically allocations via Fast Track are limited to two years in a row).
 Please read the Fast Track Eligibility Criteria for further details.